-- Earthworks will only be undertaken during the approved earthwork season unless a Winter Works application is submitted and approved by relevant authorities. - In a high-risk location only open a small manageable earthwork area at a time. - Create low flow diversion channels to divert any existing drains away from earthwork areas. - Stabilise the earthworks site when a large rainfall event is forecasted.
+- Earthworks will only be undertaken during the approved earthwork season.

+- In a high-risk location only open a small manageable earthwork area at a time. - Create low flow diversion channels to divert any existing drains away from earthwork areas. - Stabilise the earthworks site when a large rainfall event is forecasted.